dotnet/Silk.NET/documentation/proposals/Proposal - Multi-Backend Input.md

 }
 ```

-All events will be raised when their matching actor methods are called, with the exception of `Click` and `DoubleClick` which are implemented on top of `ButtonDown` and `ButtonUp` respectively (as in 2.X).
+All events will be raised when their matching handler methods are called, with the exception of `Click` and `DoubleClick` which are implemented on top of `ButtonDown` and `ButtonUp` respectively (as in 2.X).

 `DoubleClick` will be raised if `Mice.ButtonDown` is raised two consecutive times within `MouseClickConfiguration.DoubleClickTime` milliseconds, and the `MouseState.Position`'s `X` or `Y` did not change more than `MouseClickConfiguration.DoubleClickRange` between the two events.
 If these conditions are not met, `Click` is raised instead.
 For the avoidance of doubt, the behaviour of the click implementation here is exactly as it is in 2.X.